VAFA148 Glassblowing II

 - demonstrate a mastery of the manipulation of hot glass employing technical skills acquired in the prerequisite course;

-- utilize a team concept in the glassblowing process;
+- utilize a team concept in the glassblowing process; and

 Planned Sequence of Topics and/or Learning Activities